anapsix/dynamicinfradays/user/pages/2015-nyc-home/_speakers/features.md

     - header: <a href="/2015-nyc-programme#quentinm">Quentin Machu</a>
       text: "Quentin is an engineer on the Quay.io team."
       icon: user
+    - header: <a href="/2015-nyc-programme#patrickm">Patrick Mizer</a>
+      text: "Patrick heads up the engineering team at SpareFoot."
+      icon: user
     - header: <a href="/2015-nyc-programme#stephenn">Stephen Nguyen</a>
       text: "Stephen is a developer evangelist for ClusterHQ and has helped developers ship billions of stateless Docker containers."
       icon: user